-- Iron was tougher than bronze, so the people of Iron Age became capable to make sharp tools like swords and spears.
+- Iron was tougher than bronze, so the people of the Iron Age became capable to make sharp tools like swords and spears.

 - They also made harvesting tools from iron, such as plow (Ard) and sickles.

 - Iron is one of the few substances that left indelible marks on civilization.
-Iron tools played a wide role in the development of cultures and societies and in the establishment of kingdoms.
+Iron tools played a wide role in the development of cultures and societies and the establishment of kingdoms.

 2. Iron Age Tools List – Iron Age Tools Names – List Of Iron Age Tools